Cathy A.

 • Engage in Rebuttal: Respond to opponents' arguments with grace and precision.
 Effective rebuttals strengthen your position and demonstrate your debating prowess.

 • Practice, Practice, Practice: Rehearse your debate multiple times.
-Practice hones your delivery, helps you remember key points, and reduces nervousness.
+Practice refines your delivery, helps you remember key points, and reduces nervousness.

 • Seek Feedback: Constructive feedback from peers or mentors can be invaluable for improvement.
-Use it to refine your debating skills.
+Use it to fine-tune your debating skills.

 To Sum it Up!